opengisch/QField-docs/en/user-guide/track_lines_polygons.rst

        :alt: track_lines_started

-The time interval and the minimum distance can be entered individually to define when the vertex need to be set.
+The time interval and the minimum distance can be entered individually to define when a vertex needs to be set.

 .. container:: clearer text-center